 In an evil empire this is sometimes justified because any incompetent officials were long ago executed and been replaced with much more efficient and highly motivated employees.
 The Heroes on the other hand will constantly try to improve these incompetents rather than just firing and replacing them.

 One more thing; this trope describes (real or fictional) entities which are either realistically prone to complications or unrealistically immune.
 Examples of how (real or fictional) entities are protected by the Weirdness Censor, Mind Control, human nature, or integrate those complications into their plans belong elsewhere.
-In other words, David Xanatos is not referenced here, and is in fact smirking at all of you who believe in this trope.

-From a narrative standpoint, this happens because it is emotionally satisfying to see the intrepid heroes defeat the villain's plans because of their determined efforts to overcome both the villain's schemes and random obstacles.
-It is considerably less satisfying to see the villain fail because the airline lost his luggage and the heroes just got lucky.
+From a narrative standpoint, this happens because it is emotionally satisfying to see the intrepid heroes defeat the villain's Evil Plan because of their determined efforts to overcome both the villain's schemes and random obstacles.
+It is considerably less satisfying to see the villain fail because the airline lost his luggage and the heroes got lucky.
 Also, the audience usually wants to see that the villain's plan would have succeeded were it not for the heroes, and because Villains Act, Heroes React, the villain's first action would have to have succeeded.
 That said, there are still plenty of aversions and inversions in the examples below.

 See also Hanlon's Razor, Villains Blend In Better, Sinister Surveillance, Offscreen Villain Dark Matter and Reality Is Unrealistic.
 When this happens in Video Games, it's because The Computer Is a Cheating Bastard.